-The Company is in the process of implementing a global enterprise resource planning ("ERP") system to manage its business operations.
-As of April 3, 2005, a substantial number of our domestic locations were using the new system.
+The Company is in the process of implementing a global enterprise resource planning systems (ERP) to manage our business operations.
+As of July 3, 2005, a substantial number of our domestic locations were using the new systems.
 The worldwide implementation is expected to be completed over the next few years and involves changes in systems that include internal controls.
-Although the transition has proceeded to date without material adverse effects, the possibility exists that our migration to the new ERP system could adversely affect the Company's internal controls over financial reporting and procedures.
+Although the transition has proceeded to date without material adverse effects, the possibility exists that our migration to the new ERP system could adversely affect the Company's disclosure controls and procedures or our results of operations in future periods.
 We are reviewing each system as it is being implemented and the controls affected by the implementation of the new systems, and are making appropriate changes to affected internal controls as we implement the new systems.
 We believe that the controls as modified are appropriate and functioning effectively.